 “As the Solar Boat dips below the horizon, all the stars switch on to light up our celestial realm … and it’s time for dinner.
 Of course there is no time in heaven, nor does the astral body require food, but the illusion of a daily cycle breaks up the monotony provides the comfort of familiarity.

 “Britannia’s root-and-branch reformation has even extended to the entertainment section.
 She commissioned a survey which revealed a sharp dip in attendance at High Table.
-The experience was described as a cross between an Oxford college dining hall, a gentlemen’s club and a monastery refectory – stuffy and starchy were the words used, even soul-crushingly boring.
+The experience was described as a cross between an Oxford college dining hall, a gentlemen’s club and a monastery refectory – stuffy and starchy were the milder words used…

 “We tried mixing it up, but it didn’t work.
 Ladies are now admitted on equal terms but felt unwelcome.
 Heroes got bored of the company of saints, who in turn got offended at some of the warriors’ more off-colour jokes.
 Artists and intellectuals wanted wittier conversation, while the martyrs preferred to suffer in silence.
 In the end nobody was happy.”